Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Transverse-field Ising model

-We now discuss the correlation function at QCP, and the QMC results of LBW-EH and exact-EH with the effective inverse temperature $ \beta_A = 1$ are shown in Fig.~\ref{fig:TFIM_QCP_Rep}.
+We now discuss the equal-time correlation function at the QCP.
+The QMC results for the LBW-EH and the exact-EH at effective inverse temperature $\beta_A=1$ are shown in Fig.~\ref{fig:TFIM_QCP_Rep}.
 We simulate the LBW-EH with MCRG given velocity and imaginary-time correlation approximated velocity, compared with the exact-EH results.
 First, we evaluate the quality of the imaginary-time correlation velocity fitting.
 For the results of the correlation function obtained from the LBW-EH, using the midpoint value $v=3.41$ from the MCRG interval and the velocity result $v=3.24(3)$ derived from our imaginary-time correlation fitting, the two correlation function curves almost completely overlap.
 This demonstrates that the imaginary-time correlation method provides a good fitting result, proving it to be a reliable approach to extract the velocity.
 Next, we compare the correlation functions of the LBW-EH and the exact-EH.
-We apply the logarithmic scale to the correlation function results to clearly visualize the discrepancies, then we find that the values of the two correlation functions differ only slightly at large $r$ with PBC.
-When $r$ is small, the values coincide.
-Therefore, we conclude that the LBW-EH ansatz provides an good functional form for the two-dimensional TFIM at QCP.
+We apply the logarithmic scale to the correlation function results to clearly visualize the discrepancies, then we find that the values of the two correlation functions differ only slightly at large $r_y$ with PBC.
+When $r_y$ is small, the values coincide.
+Therefore, we conclude that the LBW-EH ansatz provides a good functional form for the two-dimensional TFIM at QCP.